Miriam-Hein/pands-project2021/README.md

 <img src = "PNG/Histogram_Iris-PetalLength.png" alt = "Iris Petal Length in cm">
 </p>

-**Summary of all variables for Sepal Length/Width & Petal Length/Width**
+**Summary of all variables for Sepal Length/Width & Petal Length/Width disregarding species**

 <div align="justify">
-<ins>Histograms in Matplotlib:</ins> Wikipedia describes Histograms as an accurate graphical representation of the distribution of numerical data.
-The histogram was first introduced by Karl Pearson.
-To construct a histogram, it is required to determine <i>bins</i> which is defined by the range of values divided by the entire range of values into a series of intervals, which are specified as consecutive, non-overlapping intervals of a variable.
+<ins>Histograms in Matplotlib:</ins> To construct a histogram, it is required to determine <i>bins</i> which is defined by the range of values divided by the entire range of values into a series of intervals, which are specified as consecutive, non-overlapping intervals of a variable.
 In this example multiple plots were added to one figure using the library pandas and numPy instead of seaborn.
-The a.ravel() function returns a 1-dimensional array, containing the elements of the input.
+The <i>a.ravel()</i> function returns a 1-dimensional array, containing the elements of the input.
 It helps the for statement to count through all columns.
-The index is used to be able to go through each column/variable, while iloc is used to select the data by row numbers (from 1 to 150 entries) and then moves on to the next column to plot the frequency of each value of this particular variable.
+The index is used to be able to go through each column/variable, while <i>iloc</i> is used to select the data by row numbers (from 1 to 150 entries) and then moves on to the next column to plot the frequency of each value of this particular variable.
 To visualise all subplots the tight layout automatically adjusts the subplots parameters so that the plots fit nicely into the display area.
 </div>